In this article I will discuss 2 problems all chess players face and recommend solutions.

 Which brings us to the first problem…

-First problem: Not understanding the objectives of the game well enough
+Problem 1: Not understanding the objectives of the game well enough

 If you want to overpower a strong opponent you must know beforehand how you will approach the game.
 This means you must know what your objectives are and understand how they will help you achieve your goal.

 The details of the objectives are beyond the scope of this article, (you can learn the details in the free chess course) but I will give you a quick summary here of the five most important objectives.

 The 5 main objectives of a chess game

 - The Material Objective: Aim to win material whenever you can because the player with more material (pieces) has more opportunities to force enemy pieces into defensive positions.